haihala/whoops-all-grapplers/docs/2. Areas/quirks (todo of weird bugs).md

 - Jumps are very high (inconsistently)
 - Old stick != new stick assert firing with xbox controller occasionally
 	- One tick back and forth movements cause assert?
-- Flicker at the start where players go low for one frame.
-	- Round start reset causes flicker?